WalterVanderSchraaf/JekyllTest/index.markdown

 ---

 The chart below was created in Python using plotly express for static hosting.
-The data comes from Iphone Healthkit and Google Fit sources.
-I'm curious how these companies define and evaluate fitnes data and ultimately the narrative of our daily lives.
+The data comes from iPhone Healthkit and Google Fit sources.
+I'm curious how these companies define and evaluate fitness data and ultimately the narrative of our daily lives.
 How accurate are they?
-So far it appears they are similar.
+So far it appears they are similar in terms of steps and distance.
 <br>
-We can understand what a step is, but what about going up/down stairs and how does it compare to walking, running, skating?
+We can understand what a step is, but what about going up/down stairs and how does it compare to walking, jogging, running or biking?
 And what about move minutes and heart minutes?
 <div>{% include FamilyDistance.html %}</div>
 <br>
-A simple Swift app scrapes the Healthit info and sends it (using amplify) to a AWS S3 bucket.
-If the django site is provisioned on AWS, lambda functions will insert the data into an RDS MySql db; otherwise, I'll grab from the bucket, manage the db locally and create the plotly derived html files.
-In general, the Iphone monitoring is always on.
+A simple Swift app scrapes the Healthit info and sends it (using amplify) to an AWS S3 bucket.
+If the Django site is provisioned on AWS, lambda functions will insert the data into an RDS MySql db; otherwise, I'll grab from the bucket, manage the db locally and create the plotly derived html files.
+In general, the iPhone monitoring is always on.
 <div>{% include FamilySteps.html %}</div>
 <br>
-My swiss army knife, an android app "GetOut" that I've been slowly developing, will only monitor my gps and fitness when I want.
+My Swiss army knife, an android app "GetOut" that I've been slowly developing, will only monitor my gps and fitness when I want.
 I can select any Journal entry and follow the same process to make this data available on the cloud or locally.
 <div class="row_wvs">
 <div class="column_wvs"><img src="/assets/images/GetOut_Journal_list1_300x617.png" alt="Journal list"></div>
 <div class="column_wvs"><img src="/assets/images/GetOut_Journal_rte1_300x617.png" alt="Journal route"></div>